kinshuk4/daily-coding-problem-solutions/problem1001_1050/README.md

 ## Daily Coding Problem: Problem #1017 [Hard]

 Given a list, sort it using this method: `reverse(lst, i, j)`, which reverses `lst` from `i` to `j`.

+## Daily Coding Problem: Problem #1018 [Easy]

+This problem was asked by Microsoft.

+Given a clock time in `hh:mm` format, determine, to the nearest degree, the angle between the hour and the minute hands.

+Bonus: When, during the course of a day, will the angle be zero?